Memorial Reefs are an ecological alternative to traditional burial

 Q: Can I finance/afford a Memorial Reef?

 A: There are many options to finance the Memorial Reef of your dreams.
-We would be happy to put you in touch with our financing partners.
+We would be happy to discuss payment plans with you.

 Q: Why should I be interested in this unique memorial?